hosking/persistence/proposals/simple-transactions/MVP.md

 To modules are added `ttable` and `telem` definitions, analogous to `table` and `elem` definitions.
 A `ttable` will contain `tref` values.
 The instructions behave analogously to their non-transactional versions.
 The read and write set effects are listed with each instruction.
+They are described in terms of the `ttable` index values.
+The terminology "at least" is intended to allow an implementation to use a granularity larger than a single for purposes of determining transaction conflicts.

 * `ttable.get <tidx>`
-  - At least the fetched index is added to the transaction's read set.
+  - At least the fetched `ttable` index is added to the transaction's read set.

 * `ttable.set <tidx>`
-  - At least the modified index is added to the transaction's write set.
+  - At least the modified `ttable` index is added to the transaction's write set.

 * `ttable.size <tidx>`
   - The size of the `ttable` is added to the transaction's read set.

 * `ttable.grow <tidx>`
-  - At least the newly added indices are added to the transaction's write set.
+  - At least the newly added `ttable` indices are added to the transaction's write set.
   - The size of the `ttable` is added to the transaction's write set.

 * `ttable.fill <tidx>`
-  - At least the modified indices are added to the transaction's write set.
+  - At least the modified `ttable` indices are added to the transaction's write set.

-* `ttable.copy <tidx1> <tidx2>`
+* `ttable.copyt <tidx1> <tidx2>`
-  - At least the fetched indices are added to the transaction's read set.
+  - At least the fetched `ttable` indices are added to the transaction's read set.
+  - At least the modified `ttable` indices are added to the transaction's write set.
+  - Copie from a `ttable` to another `ttable`.

+* `ttable.copy <tidx1> <idx2>`
-  - At least the modified indices are added to the transaction's write set.
+  - At least the modified `ttable` indices are added to the transaction's write set.
+  - Copies from a `table` to a `ttable`.

+* `table.copyt <idx1> <tidx2>`
+  - At least the fetched `ttable` indices are added to the transaction's read set.
+  - Copies from a `ttable` to a `table`.

 * `ttable.init <tidx> <elemidx>`
+  - At least the modified `ttable` indices are added to the transaction's write set.
-  - At least the indicated element index is added to the transaction's read set.
+  - If `<elemidx>` indicates a `telem`, adds at least the indicated `telem` index to the transaction's read set.

+* `table.init <idx> <telemidx>`
-  - At least the modified indices are added to the transaction's write set.
+  - If `<elemidx>` indicates a `telem`, adds at least the indicated `telem` index to the transaction's read set.

-* `telem.drop <elemidx>`
+* `elem.drop <elemidx>`
-  - At least the indicated element index is added to the transaction's write set.
+  - If `<elemidx>` indicates a `telem`, adds at least the dropped `telem` index to the transaction's write set.

 #### Memories

 To modules are added `tmemory` and `tdata` definitions, analogous to `memory` and `data` definitions.
 The instructions behave analogously to their non-transactional versions.
-The read and write set effects are described below.
+The read and write set effects are described below, in terms of addresses (indicies) in each `tmemory`.
+The load and store instructions use the same opcodes as the non-transactional versions since they can be discriminated statically.

 * Memory `load` instructions
-  - Adds at least the accessed address range to the transaction's read set.
+  - Adds at least the accessed `tmemory` address range to the transaction's read set.

 * Memory `store` instructions
-  - Adds at least the updated address range to the transaction's write set.
+  - Adds at least the updated `tmemory` address range to the transaction's write set.

 * `tmemory.size`
   - The size of the `tmemory` is added to the transaction's read set.

 * `tmemory.grow`
-  - At least the newly added addresses are added to the transaction's write set.
+  - At least the newly added `tmemory` addresses are added to the transaction's write set.
   - The size of the `tmemory` is added to the transaction's write set.

 * `tmemory.fill`
-  - At least the modified addresses are added to the transaction's write set.
+  - At least the modified `tmemory` addresses are added to the transaction's write set.

-* `tmemory.copy <tidx1> <tidx2>`
+* `tmemory.copyt <tidx1> <tidx2>`
-  - At least the transactionally fetched addresses are added to the transaction's read set.
+  - At least the transactionally fetched `tmemory` addresses are added to the transaction's read set.
+  - At least the transactionally written `tmemory` addresses are added to the transaction's write set.

+* `tmemory.copy <tidx1> <idx2>`
-  - At least the transactionally written addresses are added to the transaction's write set.
+  - At least the transactionally written `tmemory` addresses are added to the transaction's write set.

+* `memory.copyt <idx1> <tidx2>`
+  - At least the transactionally fetched `tmemory` addresses are added to the transaction's read set.

-* `tmemory.init`
+* `tmemory.init <dataidx>`
-  - At least the initialised addresses are added to the transaction's write set.
+  - At least the initialised `tmemory` addresses are added to the transaction's write set.
+  - If `<dataidx>` indicates a `tdata`, adds at least the accessed `tdata` index to the transaction's read set.

+* `memory.init <dataidx>`
-  - At least the accessed data index is added to the transaction's read set.
+  - If `<dataidx>` indicates a `tdata`, adds at least the accessed `tdata` index to the transaction's read set.

-* `tdata.drop`
+* `data.drop <dataidx>`
-  - At least the indicated data index is added to the transaction's write set.
+  - If `<dataidx>` indicates a `tdata`, adds at least the dropped `tdata` index to the transaction's write set.

 #### Control Instructions

 A new transactional block instruction is added, as well as an instruction to caue a transaction to fail explicitly.

-* *instr* ::= ... | `tblock` *blocktype* *instr1\** `failure` *instr2\** `end`
+* *instr* ::= ... | `tblock` *blocktype* *instr1\** `else` *instr2\** `end`
   - Analogous to `block` this executes *instr1\** transactionally.
-On failure, if the `tblock` is not itself executed within a transaction, the `failure` instructions `*instr2\**` are executed after effects of the transaction have been undone.
+On failure, if the `tblock` is not itself executed within a transaction, the `else` instructions *instr2\** are executed after effects of the transaction have been undone.
 Thus they are not executed "in" the transaction.
   - The failure instructions are started with no values given on the stack, but must produce a result that matches the *blocktype* result (or branch to some outer control structure).
+  - Since it is easy to nest a call within a `tblock`, transactional forms of function call are not provided.

 * *instr* ::= ... | `tfail`
   - Causes the current transaction to fail.  **TODO:** consider whether to